-In order to adequately protect honey bee colonies and other pollinators from possible pesticide exposure, there must be effective communication and cooperation from those involved.
-OCW realizes that at times it may be necessary to control adult mosquitoes in areas known to have bee colonies.
-Bees and many pollinators are most active between sunrise and sunset.
-Our treatment schedule in these areas will not begin until after sunset – well after the time most bees have returned to their hives.
-A major portion of the insecticide budget for the OCW is for larvicide (Bti) that is applied directly to the water and does not affect pollinators what so ever.
+The OCW realizes that at times it may be necessary to control adult mosquitoes in areas known to have bee colonies.
+Because bees and other pollinators are most active between sunrise and sunset, the OCW adult mosquito treatment schedule does not begin until after sunset – well after when most bees have returned to their hives.
+Note also that a significant portion of OCW operations are for control of mosquito larva.
+Larvicide is applied directly to standing water and therefore does not affect pollinators at all.

-– Beekeepers are responsible to manage health of their colonies, healthy hives are less susceptible to disease and possible damage from pesticides
+– Beekeepers are responsible for managing the health of their colonies; healthy hives are less susceptible to disease or possible damage from pesticides.

 – After receiving a No Spray Zone request, OCW employees will mark the property with specially marked stakes alerting our pesticide applicators that they are approaching an apiary.